Back to California

 Limits and Unknowns

-• The bill does not specify how the hiring preference will be implemented or enforced.
+• The bill does not specify how many positions will be available or the exact number of people who might benefit from this program.

 Bill History